P9SOFT/Hydra/README.md

 # AsyncTask

-You can also perform additional tasks in parallel, using `AsyncTask` class.
-So it allows `HYExecutor' to do something else immediately after calling `bindAsyncTask:` method to excute 'AsyncTask'.
+You can also perform additional tasks running parallel to each other using the `AsyncTask` class.
+So it allows `HYExecutor' to do something else immediately after calling the `bindAsyncTask:` method to excute 'AsyncTask'.

 `calledExecutingWithQuery' can be called by `AsyncTask` when it's job has been done.
-For that reason, you should know that your 'AsyncTask` class have already done it's job or not by checking the `anQuery` parameter.
+For that reason, you should know that your 'AsyncTask` class has already done it's job by checking the `anQuery` parameter.
 The following code shows that how to set this `anQuery` parameter.

 ```objective-c